Leading Wire Form Manufacturers

 Ball End

-Ball ends are smooth and have no edges.
-They are made with a lathe.
+Ball ends are impeccably smooth, free from any edges.
+They are crafted to perfection using a lathe.

 Winding

-The winding shape, also known as a swaging, is a wing-type shape.
-To make it, manufacturers press a die down into the wire.
-The die will carve the shape by removing metal.
+The winding shape, often referred to as a swaging, resembles a wing.
+To create it, manufacturers use a die to press down into the wire, carving out the shape by removing metal.

 Pierced Swaging